 We use a significant portion of our revenues to pay the costs of health care services delivered to our members.
 These costs include claims payments, capitation payments, allocations of some centralized expenses and various other costs incurred to provide health insurance coverage to our members.
 These costs also include estimates of future payments to hospitals and others for medical care provided to our members.
 Generally, premiums in the health care business are fixed for one-year periods.
 Accordingly, costs we incur in excess of our medical cost projections generally are not recovered in the contract year through higher premiums.
 We estimate the costs of our future medical claims and other expenses using actuarial methods and assumptions based upon claim payment patterns, medical inflation, historical developments, including claim inventory levels and claim receipt patterns, and other relevant factors.
-We also record medical claims costs for services incurred in the current and prior periods and make necessary adjustments to our reserves.
+We also record medical claims reserves for future payments.
+We continually review estimates of future payments relating to medical claims costs for services incurred in the current and prior periods and make necessary adjustments to our reserves.
 However, increases in the use or cost of services by our members, competition, government regulations and many other factors may and often do cause actual health care costs to exceed what was estimated and reflected in premiums.